Executive Assistant (Voucher Included)

 • Know the seven management disciplines essential to business success

-• Effective organizational and business communication
+• Discover effective organizational and business communication

 How you will benefit

-• Receive IAAP Membership and Study Guide upon qualification for the CAP exam
+• Receive IAAP membership and study guide upon qualification for the CAP exam

 How the course is taught